Skip to main content

 Now think back, way back to childhood…

 Do you remember who taught you how to tie your shoelaces, ride a bike, or print your name?
 You can probably think of many different people who taught you the skills you know today.
-These people were your caregivers.
+These people were your Bold text startcaregiversBold text End.
 A caregiver is someone who cares for a child, either on a short-term or long-term basis.

 Caregivers can be parents, aunts, uncles, grandparents, teachers, babysitters, brothers or sisters, daycare workers, coaches, or even neighbours or friends.